 TGI Friday’s Pretzels and Beer Cheese Dip is a recipe that has been requested by so many people just like yourself.
 TGI Fridays is a casual restaurant I love.
-They have a wonderful bar, and a menu that is constantly changing all of the time.
+They have a wonderful bar and a menu that is constantly changing all of the time.

 Many of you requested this recipe, and I am happy to develop a new recipe for you.
 Here we are combining homemade pretzel sticks and an easy to make beer cheese dip.
 For this beer cheese dip, I am using Molson, but you can use any brand of beer that you like.
 I personally like a hearty beer so this was my choice for this recipe.
-I have done a similar beer cheese dip with Coors Light, Spaten Ocktoberfest, and a couple of others, all with good results.
+I have done a similar beer cheese dip with Coors Light, Spaten Oktoberfest, and a couple of others, all with good results.
 If you don’t drink beer, replace the beer with milk and you will have a tasty cheese sauce.

 TGI Friday's Pretzel Sticks and Beer Cheese Dip

-- 1 cup plus 2 tablespoons warm water (125 to 130 degrees)
+- 1 cup water plus 2 tablespoons warm water (125 to 130 degrees)

-- 2 tablespoons plus 1 teaspoon sugar, divided
+- 2 tablespoons sugar

 - 1 teaspoon salt

-- vegetable oil for bowl
+- vegetable oil for the bowl

 - 8 cups for water